skinny85/jilt/Readme.md

-The Staged Builder style has one downside: when evolving your API, you cannot change a required property to be optional (with the small exception of the last required property) without breaking existing code that uses the Builder generated for the required property, even though, purely from an API perspective, that should not be a breaking change for the clients of your classes.
+The Staged Builder style has one downside: when evolving your API, you cannot change a required property to be optional (with the small exception of the last required property) without breaking existing code that uses the Builder generated when the property was required - even though, purely from an API perspective, that should not be a breaking change for the clients of your classes.

-For example, if we take the above `User` class, but with `username` being required, the client code using the Builder will look as follows:
+For example, if we take the above `User` class, but with `username` being required, the client code using that Builder looks something like this:

 ```java
 User user = UserBuilder.user()